tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 been added as of yet.
 Send a PR if you are inclined.

-After rendering the shader, the frame buffer is read using glReadPixels() and pwm_mapped the same as the cpu renderer. the render_shader loop does no return.
+After rendering the shader, the frame buffer is read using glReadPixels() and pwm_mapped the same as the CPU renderer. the render_shader loop does not return.
 It will attempt to usleep until scene->fps is matched.
 If the GPU can not keep up with the current fps, no sleep is performed.